 Or maybe he was just really good at playing possum.

 In any case, each rebirth seemed to bring another facet of Stefano to light.
 Ruthless business tycoon, gangster, international terrorist, assassin, mad scientist (OK, that’s more Dr. Rolf’s gig, but pretty much every one of his devious creations was conceived at Stefano’s behest), and more often than not, overbearing family man.

-When the Phoenix finally died for good, a group of Salem’s finest gathered to toast his death.
+When the Phoenix finally died for good — owing, sadly, to Mascolo’s passing in real life — a group of Salem’s finest gathered to toast his death.
 As seen in the clip below, many of his victims — at least those who managed to survive — came together on an appropriately stormy night to raise a glass in his dishonor.

-Sadly, we know we’ll never see Stefano on our screens again as the incomparable Mascolo passed away in 2016.
+Sadly, we know we’ll never see Stefano on our screens again as we lost the incomparable Mascolo in 2016.
 But we have a feeling the character’s legend will live on for a long, long time.
 After all, when it comes to soap villains, they truly don’t make ’em like they used to.

 Visit the comment section to share your favorite Stefano storyline.
 Then, why not check out our ranking of the villain’s 10 dirtiest deeds of all time as we chronicle his life and crimes in the photo gallery below.